 Nevertheless (he said resolutely), my intention is to checker the coming charcoal/clay/trace mineral array with various concoctions of compost tea.
 For now, that is the best I can do.
-Science is still working out an accurate and affordable charcoal soil assay.
+Science is still working out an accurate and affordable soil assay for charcoal.